-&lt;sup>1 We considered the estimated asset returns only for illustration of the model capability.
-We do not have any ambition to estimate future asset returns.
+1We considered the estimated asset returns only for illustration of the model capability.
+We do not have an ambition to estimate future asset returns.
 However, in Section 4.3 we present a sensitivity analysis for different asset returns.

-&lt;sup>2 The normal distribution is a simplification.
-There is well-known empirical evidence that stock returns exhibit asymmetry and heavy tails.
+2The normal distribution is a simplification.
+There is a well known empirical evidence that stock returns exhibit asymmetry and heavy tails.
 However, the model presented in Section 3 allows different distributions.